MathisBD/pfp-internship/Experiments/BMMC Implementations.md

 We will generally have g <= k <= n.

-1. How to perfom the following BMMC perm on the GPU :
+1. How to perfom the following BMMC perm (MRC, memory rearrange complement) on the GPU :
   (A B)
   (0 C) where size(A) = k*k and size(C) = (n-k)*(n-k)